suhtoo/Inzali_Berweiler_IndoorTemperaturePrediction_ss23_prototype/README.md

 1. Deploy the prototype to start predicting indoor temperatures in real-time.
 2. Access the predicted temperatures through subscribing devices or your user interface.

+## Acknowledgments:

+Special thanks to the open-source community and developers of all the necessary tools and libraries which made this prototype possible.
+In this prototype, the machine learning methods, skills and understandings learned from IBM open courseware "Machine Learning with Python: A Practical Introduction" were applied.